ShambaC/Marks-Submission-System-Java/README.md

 You can use Gmail SMTP or Brevo or any other.
 ### Run
 Run the main method in `App.java` after running a mariadb server

+This only works with a specific format of excel files.
+They have been uploaded to the repo now.
 ## Release
 A release is also included with this.